tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 layout: post
 title: Some Points About Type Safety
 comments_enabled: true
+excerpt: The technical concept "type safety", and even the underlying technical concept "type", is often misunderstood due to being conflated with marketing terms or given undue technical weight.
+This post enumerates some useful intuition pumps for better understanding, talking about, and consuming material related to type safety.
 ---

 Many programmers are currently interested in the notion of "type